-Anyone can record remarkably good video with their smartphone, throw in some after effects in cheap tools like iMovie, and distribute on social channels where algorithms favor the format.
-(Of course, many companies have more sophisticated setups, but that alone illustrates how easy it can be to have a presence.)
+Today, anyone can record a good video with their smartphone, throw in some after-effects in cheap tools like iMovie, and distribute on social channels where algorithms favor the format.

 This, in large part, is why so many businesses populate your news feed with video.

 And according to our research, 41% of marketers say they post new videos to their YouTube channel every week.

 36% say they post new videos every month, while another 23% say they post videos, but infrequently.

 But, it’s a general rule that when things get easier to produce, arbitrage follows.

 There are so many videos and channels to watch and subscribe to that it’s become harder for any brand to stand out.

 Like blogging in the mid-2000s, marketers now look for ways to differentiate themselves through content in order to find an audience.